 Holistic treatments work with whole body health.
 This encourages increased immunity, vitality, and self-responsibility.
-This approach is not only incredibly effective in treating disorders, but usually leaves the individual with additional health benefits.
-A person suffering from poor diet, for example, may be looking for treatment for irritable bowl.
+This approach is not only incredibly effective in treating disorders but usually leaves the individual with additional health benefits.
+A person suffering from poor diet, for example, may be looking for treatment for irritable bowel.
 When they find the proper holistic balance, they may also find that acne clears, or they have higher energy levels.
 Treating the whole body often has these added benefits, which anyone can enjoy.

-Health affects every part of our life, and each individual deserves the access to optimal health-care and wellness.
+Health affects every part of our life, and each individual deserves access to optimal health-care and wellness.
 Holistic perspectives are not only needed as an option to improve health-care in the United States, but they are critical to integrate into existing medical structures.
-Awareness of the relationships that affect health is fundamental to survival, as well as an important component to increase quality of living.
-Health-care that does not consider the holistic nature of life is incomplete, and potentially dangerous.
+Awareness of the relationships that affect health is fundamental to survival, as well as an important component to increase the quality of living.
+Health-care that does not consider the holistic nature of life is incomplete and potentially dangerous.
 A holistic approach to health should be the foundation for future innovations in health-care, for the betterment of the individual, and the world.